hgmnz/truncate_html/README.markdown

 The plugin is tested using RSpec.
 [Install it](http://wiki.github.com/dchelimsky/rspec/rails) on your app if you wish to run the tests.

-If you want to hack on this, here's how to set up a testing environment:
+If you want to hack on this, here's how to set up a development/testing environment:

     $ rails truncate_html_test
     $ cd truncate_html_base_app